(May 19th email – UPDATED JUNE 6th – CAMP IS ON!)

 We want you to understand our thought process and decisions so you can make informed/educated decisions about sending your youth to ABLE To Sail.

 “The swim beach, dog beach and fishing pier at Union Reservoir will no longer be open for use as of Saturday May 9th.
-“Several large groups have been on the beach areas despite being asked by staff to disperse,” said Longmont City Manager Harold Dominguez.
-“Closure of these areas is a direct result of these violations of the social distancing orders.”
+As of today, we are allowed special access, though beaches remain closed.

 This requires us to raise the minimum age to 12 (from 11,) as solo sailing the boats we use requires more weight, more agility, more confidence, and will require youth to navigate a much higher degree of nerves and anxiety.
 We will not be able to put kids on staff sailboats to teach them one-on-one, and to ease them through their fears.
 Thus, we must require a higher degree of enthusiasm and willingness, moreover of maturity, both physically, mentally, and emotionally.
 For the sake of this summer, please consider this a sailing specific camp, and not merely a water-sports camp at a lake.